elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

 **FlyweightFactory** -- In example code: _FlyweightFactory_

 - creates and manages flyweight objects
-- If a flyweight is required and one does not exist, it will construct one.
+- If a flyweight is required and one does not exist, it constructs one.
 - stores newly created flyweights for future requests

 **Flyweight** -- In example code: _Flyweight_